Fury1/neovim/README.md

 ### Git Integration

-Git signs is used to mark the buffer for changes,
+Git signs is used to mark the buffer for changes, Fugitive for everything else.

 - [x] - Git signs
 - [x] - Vim Fugitive